slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The greatest revenge is success.' -- Frank Sinatra*

+> *'Close some doors today.
+Not because of pride, incapacity or arrogance, but simply because they lead you nowhere.' -- Paul Coelho*

 <!--
 > *'Waiting is painful.
 Forgetting is painful.
 But not knowing which to do is the worst kind of suffering.' -- Paulo Coelho*

-In order to come back you have to go away.

-if you didnt quit anything you woud be still playing with toddlers

 when do you decide how to quit something else? quit or grit? woop wish / outcome / obstacle / plan

-> *'Close some doors today.
-Not because of pride, incapacity or arrogance, but simply because they lead you nowhere.' -- Paul Coelho*

 Sometimes good things fall apart so better things can fall together.
 Every story has an end, but in life every end is just a new beginning.
 -->